egnyte/integrations-cookbook/book/README.md

 ## How does it work?

-Cook book contains recipes for various types of integrations.
-Every recipe has the same format:
+This cookbook contains recipes for various types of integrations.
+Every recipe follows the same format:
-- Introduction - lets you check if it's the recipe you need
+- Introduction - to check if it's the recipe you need
 - Ingredients - lists components and APIs recommended for building the integration
 - Steps - explains how to get started and avoid common issues